 Rating and value of Japanese screens

 Rimpa School screen 19th century

-If you own a Japanese folding screen and would like to know its value, our state-approved experts and auctioneers will be happy to offer you their appraisal services.
+If you own a Japanese folding screen and would like to know its value, our state-approved experts and auctioneers can offer you their expert appraisal services.
 Our specialists will carry out a free appraisal of your work, and provide you with a precise estimate of its value on today's market.

-Then, if you wish to sell your work, we'll guide you towards the best possible arrangement to obtain the optimum price.
+Rating and value of Japanese screens